nverardi/project/README.md

 # Budget Tracker & Expense Analyzer

-The **Budget Tracker & Expense Analyzer** is a Streamlit-based web application designed to help users monitor their spending habits, analyze trends, and receive recommendations for better financial management.
-Users can log transactions, categorize expenses, and get insights into their monthly savings or overspending.
-The tool is built using Python and incorporates Pandas for data handling, Streamlit for the user interface, and Pytest for testing functionalities.
+The **Budget Tracker & Expense Analyzer**  operates with a Streamlit foundation to enable users who want to better manage their financial habits by tracking expenses and receiving recommendations and advice.
+The system allows users to record transactions while assigning expense types so they can view monthly financial savings or spending statistics.
+This tool utilizes Python language with Pandas for data processing, together with Streamlit for its user interface and Pytest for testing system functions.

 ## Features
 - **User Authentication**: Requires users to enter a username and password to access their financial records.